GE Biological Growth in Evaporator and Drain Pan

 How to Fix / Troubleshooting

 Safety: Unplug the unit.
-Wear gloves and a mask if sensitive to mold.
+Wear gloves and a mask if you are sensitive to mold.

 Steps:

-• Clean filter: Wash the air filter thoroughly with soap and water and let it dry.
+• Clean filter: Wash the air filter thoroughly with soap and water, and allow it to dry.

 • Access evaporator: Remove the front cover to expose the evaporator coil and drain pan.

 • Clean coil: Use a non-rinse foaming coil cleaner approved for AC units.
-Follow product instructions.
+Follow the product instructions carefully.

-• Improve drainage: Confirm the unit is properly tilted and draining.
+• Improve drainage: Confirm the unit is properly tilted and draining correctly.

-• Run fan-only mode: After cleaning, run the unit in FAN mode for 30–60 minutes to help dry the coil and reduce odor.
+• Run fan-only mode: After cleaning, run the unit in FAN mode for 30–60 minutes to help dry the coil and reduce any lingering odor.

 Advertisements